 Tides are one of the most reliable phenomena in the world.
 As the sun rises in the east and the stars come out at night, we are confident that the ocean waters will regularly rise and fall along our shores.

-Tides are very long-period waves that move through the oceans in response to the forces exerted by the moon and sun.
-Tides originate in the oceans and progress toward the coastlines where they appear as the regular rise and fall of the sea surface.
+Tides are very long-period waves that move through the ocean in response to the forces exerted by the moon and sun.
+Tides originate in the ocean and progress toward the coastlines where they appear as the regular rise and fall of the sea surface.

 When the highest part, or crest, of the wave reaches a particular location, high tide occurs; low tide corresponds to the lowest part of the wave, or its trough.
 The difference in height between the high tide and the low tide is called the tidal range.

 Last updated: 01/20/23